-It is in the best interest of an orphaned child to stay in a family, either with a remaining parent or extended family members, who can care for them.
-When there is no biological family willing
+It's in the best interest of an orphaned child to stay in a family.
+Either with a remaining parent or extended family members who can care for them.
+When there's no biological family willing

-to care for the child, the community of a Kinship Church Home, located in or close to the village where the child grew up, provides the best environment for care.
-This group of people in their village is known as their kinship.
+to care for the child, the community of a Kinship Project, located in or close to the village where the child grew up, provides the best environment for care.
+This group of people in their village is known as their "Kinship."

 2. Orphans and widows together

-It is best for children to have emotional and physical needs met by adults who love them.
-Where appropriate, the Kinship Church pastor and his wife share this job with local widows in the community.
-For the health of everyone, there is at least one caregiver for every 5 children.
+It's best for children to have emotional and physical needs met by adults who love them.
+Where appropriate, the Kinship Project pastor and his wife share this job with local widows in the community.
+For the health of everyone, there's at least one caregiver for every 5 children.

 3. Healing and restoration

-Children with trauma or attachment issues can find healing through emotional bonding with a caregiver, especially a widow, and through the therapeutic experience of joining in worship services.
-We do not encourage individual child sponsorship, as that can impede the attachment process to caregivers.
+Children with trauma or attachment issues can find healing through emotional bonding with a caregiver, especially a widow.
+They can also find healing through the therapeutic experience of joining in worship services.
+We don't encourage individual child sponsorship, as that can impede the attachment process to caregivers.
 Rather, we come alongside the caregivers in the Kinship (the community of the children) and join in seeing these children healed and restored.

 4. Accountability and transparency

-A Kinship Church Home operates best when there is are responsible, trustworthy adults (the pastors and caregivers), who are transparent and accountable to their supporters and leaders.
+A Kinship Project operates best when there are responsible, trustworthy adults (the pastors and caregivers), who are transparent and accountable to their supporters and leaders.